Courses in Ecotoxicology

 The courses give you the opportunity to participate in on-going research in our labs.
 You can train your laboratory skills and prepare for your Master project or find out if you would like a certain topic to become the subject of your Master thesis.

-Master projects always include a laboratory experiment, field investigations or development and validation of new laboratory methods such as purification of proteins, enzyme assays etc. Bachelor projects (15 ECTS) can include laboratory work but literature studies are also possible.
+Master projects always include a laboratory experiment, field investigations or development and validation of new laboratory methods such as purification of proteins, enzyme assays etc. Bachelor projects (10 or 15 ECTS) can include laboratory work but literature studies are also possible.

 Since the time available for a bachelor and even a master project is limited we recommend that you choose a subject related to some of our on-going research.